abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/mongodb-on-azure/benchmarking.md

 This is the load generator script, it creates several collections and repeatedly **inserts, queries, updates** and **deletes** data.
 Running it simulates real application traffic so the monitors have something to measure.

 {{% notice Note %}}
-Before proceeding, the load script and the monitoring tools must be run in separate terminals simultaneously.The load script continuously generates activity in MongoDB, keeping the database busy with multiple operations.
+Before proceeding, the load script and the monitoring tools must be run in separate terminals simultaneously.

+- The load script continuously generates activity in MongoDB, keeping the database busy with multiple operations.
-The mongotop and mongostat tools monitor and report this activity in real time as it happens.If all commands are run in the same terminal, the monitoring tools will only start after the script finishes, preventing real-time observation of MongoDB’s performance.
+- The mongotop and mongostat tools monitor and report this activity in real time as it happens.

+If all commands are run in the same terminal, the monitoring tools will only start after the script finishes, preventing real-time observation of MongoDB’s performance.
 {{% /notice %}}

-### Run the load script (start the workload) — Terminal A
+### Run the load script (start the workload) — Terminal 1

 ```console
 mongosh < long_system_load.js
 ```

 This tells the MongoDB shell to execute the whole script.
-The script will run its cycles and print progress; while it runs it generates read/write activity on the server.
+The script will run its cycles and print the progress while generating the read/write activity on the server.

 You should see an output similar to:
 ```output